thmavri/SWebRank/README.md

 * Sample files can be find in the respective folders
 * The files should be .txt for the API credentials and the input.
 * The SQL commands are in order to setup the MySQL database.
 You may want to configure the tables without the foreign keys first.
+* The bare minimum for one to use SWebRank is the creation of an API key for one search API out of following search engines : Google, Bing, Yahoo!

 ##Important Library File
 DBpedia Spotlight jar is not in maven repository.